klaeufer/meetup-client-scala/README.md

 # How to run

 1. Visit https://secure.meetup.com/meetup_api/oauth_consumers/ to create a Meetup OAuth2 consumer with redirect URI http://localhost:8080.
-1. Then create a `local.properties` in the project root containing your OAuth consumer credentials:
+1. Then create a `local.properties` file in the project root containing your OAuth consumer credentials (without quotes):

         clientId=<key>
         clientSecret=<secret>